Pro: new living room addition on the back of your house. Con: energetic lab with noise-induced anxiety.

 Sometimes this fear is a conditioned — or learned — response, and sometimes it is due to simply high sensitivity in pets.
-While you don’t want to encourage fear or anxious behaviors, when you see fear in your pets, you have to find constructive ways to help them overcome it.
+While you don’t want to encourage fear or anxious behaviors, when you see the fear in your pets, you have to find constructive ways to help them overcome it.

 1) Create a Plan

 Before any chaos ensues, establish a plan to manage your pet’s fears and anxiety.
 Fortunately, construction in your home is rarely unplanned.
 You should have a good sense of the timeline of when your home project will begin.
-This gives you good opportunity to plan for your pet’s care, as well.
+This gives you a good opportunity to plan for your pet’s care, as well.
 The more prepared you are, the less stressed you will be.
 The less stressed you are, the less stressed your pet will be.

 For starters, know when any contractors will be arriving to work on your house.
 Not just the day, but the time as well.
 Plan as if they might arrive early.
-Set aside doggie treats, toys, games and any other pet necessities so they don’t get buried under tarps or behind furniture.
+Set aside doggie treats, toys, games, and any other pet necessities so they don’t get buried under tarps or behind furniture.